earthy-luster/Sql_Assesment_Questions-Solutions/README.md

                            > Sub Query is also shown in the doc.

-The attached document is of MySQL; you must install MySQL to view it.
+The attached document is of MySQL; you must install MySQL to view it, if not please view the notepad-copy of the assessment.

+I have also attached the pdf document of the questions if you require it for practice.